jeanmalvessi/ems-algashop-meta/README.md

 # billing
 Microservice built using a pragmatic approach of DDD, accepting a certain dependence on frameworks and bringing the domain model closer to technological aspects, such as persistence, in order to reduce complexity and facilitate implementation.

+# billing-scheduler (in development)
+Microservice built to perform scheduled tasks for the billing microservice.

 # product-catalog (in development)
 Microservice built using CDD (Contract-Driven Development) with Spring Cloud Contract.

 # The technologies used are:
+- Java
+  - 21
-- Java 21 / 25
+  - 25
-- Spring (Boot, Web, Data JPA, Validation, Cloud Contract, REST Docs)
+- Spring
+  - Boot
+  - Web
+  - Data JPA
+  - Validation
+  - Cloud Contract
+  - REST Docs
+- Databases
+  - H2
+  - PostgreSQL
+- Tools
-- PostgreSQL Database with Flyway
+  - Flyway
   - Docker
   - Gradle
   - Lombok